 Email marketing isn’t spam.
 It’s not a personal note from an old colleague either.
 It’s something in between.
 Your customers don’t give their information lightly, and — if used right — email marketing can be both a relationship-building and profit-building tool.

 You should use email to build upon an existing relationship with your subscribers and leads by providing relevant, valuable information that will help them take action on their goals.

 That’s right, email marketing isn’t just about you, or your company.
 It’s about your customer.

 If you keep this golden rule in mind, your subscribers will not only read your emails, but they will look forward to hearing from you every time.

 Let’s dive into why email marketing is still one of the most important elements of your marketing strategy and how you can use it responsibly and effectively.

-Email marketing effectivenessThere are 3.8 million email users worldwide, so if you’re looking for a way to reach your customers, email is the perfect place to find them.
+Email marketing effectivenessThere are 3.8 billion email users worldwide, so if you’re looking for a way to reach your customers, email is the perfect place to find them.
 On average, email generates $38 for every dollar spent, which is a 3,800% return on investment.

 Here are some stats that prove how effective email marketing can be: